Frequently Asked Questions

 Can I set a "quiet time" for Audible Clock so it is silent during certain hours?

-Audible Clock does not offer this feature yet.
-However, using Alexa Routines, you can automatically turn down and then turn up the volume of any of your Echos based on a schedule of your choosing.
+To quiet the clock, you can automatically turn down and then turn up the volume of any of your Echos based on a schedule of your choosing using Alexa Routines.
+For example, here are the steps for turning down the volume at 10 pm:

 How do I set the time?